 How 3PLs can help with oversized shipments

-Third-party logistics providers (3PLs) are a top choice for many growing businesses, especially if you’re dealing with complex shipments.
+Third-party logistics service providers (3PLs) are a top choice for many growing businesses, especially if you’re dealing with complex shipments.
 Companies like Red Stag Fulfillment specialize with large, heavy objects and our work demonstrates a few ways that a 3PL can cut your costs and improve oversized shipments.

 Partnerships with freight shippers

 3PLs can find the best freight shipper to send your package with because they work with shipping carriers every day.
 Using automated shipping calculators, a 3PL can always choose the most affordable option for getting your package to a customer by a specific date.

 A 3PL partner is also more likely to know and understand the rules that a carrier uses for oversized packages.
 Some carriers are more friendly than others when it comes to weight, size, and fragility.